soyuka/IPCEE/README.md

 > Please note that the send() method on both the parent and child are synchronous - sending large chunks of data is not advised (pipes can be used instead, see child_process.spawn).

+/!\ In fact it's not [see this issue](https://github.com/nodejs/node/issues/760)!
+This is nice because they will also enable a callback for async calls ([commit](https://github.com/nodejs/node/commit/56d9584a0ead78874ca9d4de2e55b41c4056e502))!

 Then, I thought it could be nice to do:

 #### Child